vilitielinenheeros/tech-days-lia-game/README.md

 ### When trying to create a python ai, the command throws an error about missing executable python file

-Solution: Run the following command in the sdk root: `virtualenv --python C:/{path to locally installed python}/python.exe venv`
+Run the following command in the sdk root: `virtualenv --python C:/{path to locally installed python}/python.exe venv`

 ### When trying run a match with a python ai, the command results in a loop with an error message about non-iterable locks

-Solution: In file bot/venv/Lib/site-package/websockets/protocol.py starting on line 736 there should be the following code block
+In file bot/venv/Lib/site-package/websockets/protocol.py starting on line 736 there should be the following code block
 ```
         try:
             # drain() cannot be called concurrently by multiple coroutines: